swcarpentry/python-novice-inflammation/_episodes/08-func.md

 ~~~
 def offset_mean(data, target_mean_value=0.0):
-    '''Return a new array containing the original data
+    """Return a new array containing the original data
        with its mean offset to match the desired value, (0 by default).

     Examples
     --------
     >>> offset_mean([1, 2, 3])
     array([-1.,  0.,  1.])
-    '''
+    """
     return (data - numpy.mean(data)) + target_mean_value
 ~~~
 {: .language-python}